-- Claims phishing to identify a drug that is covered (e.g., a Pharmacy submits a claim for one drug, receives a reject or reverses the claim, and resubmits for a new drug within a short period of time) - Prescription splitting to bypass point-of-sale (POS) messaging requiring a PA - Billing a greater vial size than what is necessary to supply the ordered dose - Waiving Copays The Pharmacy does not collect the copay due from the Covered Person, when required by the Agreement - Misrepresenting or falsifying information to obtain a paid claim - Prescription drug shorting The Pharmacy provides less than the prescribed quantity and intentionally does not inform the Covered Person or makes arrangements to provide the balance but bills for the full amount ordered on the prescription. - Bait and switch pricing The Pharmacy leads a Covered Person to believe that a drug will cost one price, but, at POS, the Covered Person is charged a higher amount. - Prescription forging or altering Existing prescriptions are altered to increase the quantity or number of refills without the Prescribing Provider's permission. - Dispensing expired or adulterated prescription drugs - The Pharmacy dispenses drugs that are expired or have not been stored or handled according to the manufacturer or FDA requirements. - Prescription refill errors The Pharmacy provides a higher number of refills than what was prescribed. - Illegal remuneration schemes (kickbacks) The Pharmacy is offered, solicits, or receives unlawful payment that results in an incentive or reward for switching Covered Persons to different drugs, influencing Prescribing Providers to prescribe different drugs or steering Covered Persons to plans.

-- TrOOP manipulation The Pharmacy's manipulation of true out-of-pocket (TrOOP) costs, including to either push a Covered Person through the coverage gap so the Covered Person can reach catastrophic coverage before being eligible, or to keep a Covered Person in the coverage gap so that catastrophic coverage is never realized. - Failure to offer negotiated prices The Pharmacy's failure to offer a Covered Person the negotiated price of a drug available to the Covered Person through the Benefit Plan. - Inappropriate application of therapeutic interchange protocols - The Pharmacy dispensing a different covered medication than the prescribed medication without obtaining and documenting the Prescribing Provider's consent prior to dispensing or without informing the Covered Person of the substitution.
+- Inappropriate billing practices Inappropriate billing practices occur when Pharmacies engage in billing practices that include, but are not limited to: - Incorrect billing to secondary payers to receive increased reimbursement - Billing for non-existent prescriptions - Billing multiple payers for the same prescriptions, except as required for coordination of benefits transactions - Billing for brand-name drugs when generic drugs are dispensed - Billing for non-covered prescriptions as covered items - Billing for prescriptions that are never picked up (including not reversing claims that are processed when prescriptions are filled but never picked up) - Billing for numerous prescriptions without providing prescriptions to Covered Persons - Inappropriate use of product selection codes (PSCs) (also known as dispense as written [DAW] codes), submission clarification codes (SCCs) and dynamic Prior Authorizations (PAs) - Billing an NDC not used to dispense the prescription - Billing an NDC or drug that was never ordered - Billing an incorrect dosage form (e.g., billing for a tablet when a powder is used to dispense the prescription) - Drug diversion - Claims phishing to identify a drug that is covered (e.g., a Pharmacy submits a claim for one drug, receives a reject or reverses the claim, and resubmits for a new drug within a short period of time) - Prescription splitting to bypass point-of-sale (POS) messaging requiring a PA - Billing for a greater vial size than what is necessary to supply the ordered dose - Waiving Copays The Pharmacy does not collect the copay due from the Covered Person, when required by the Agreement - Misrepresenting or falsifying information to obtain a paid claim - Prescription drug shorting The Pharmacy provides less than the prescribed quantity and intentionally does not inform the Covered Person or makes arrangements to provide the balance but bills for the full amount ordered on the prescription. - Bait and switch pricing The Pharmacy leads a Covered Person to believe that a drug will cost one price, but, at POS, the Covered Person is charged a higher amount. - Prescription forging or altering Existing prescriptions are altered to increase the quantity or number of refills without the Prescribing Provider's permission. - Dispensing expired or adulterated prescription drugs The Pharmacy dispenses drugs that are expired or have not been stored or handled according to the manufacturer or FDA requirements. - Prescription refill errors The Pharmacy provides a higher number of refills than what was prescribed. - Illegal remuneration schemes (kickbacks) The Pharmacy is offered, solicits or receives unlawful payment that results in an incentive or reward for switching Covered Persons to different drugs, influencing Prescribing Providers to prescribe different drugs or steering Covered Persons to plans. - TrOOP manipulation The Pharmacy manipulates true out-of-pocket (TrOOP) costs, including to either push a Covered Person through the coverage gap so the Covered Person can reach catastrophic coverage before being eligible, or to keep a Covered Person in the coverage gap so that catastrophic coverage is never realized. - Failure to offer negotiated prices The Pharmacy fails to offer a Covered Person the negotiated price of a drug available to the Covered Person through the Benefit Plan. - Inappropriate application of therapeutic interchange protocols The Pharmacy dispenses a different covered medication than the prescribed medication without obtaining and documenting the Prescribing Provider's consent prior to dispensing or without informing the Covered Person of the substitution per applicable state laws.